Slot Machine Terms at gamerisms

 symbol, line, scatter pay and/or other winning combinations offered by

-that specific game.
 Tip: scan the slot paytable before play to

 determine payouts for specific winning combinations.